 If you are looking to generate leads on Twitter, you can do so effectively using the advanced search option.
 With 328 million active monthly users, Twitter is a platform that is full of potential for generating genuine leads.
 There are quite amazing opportunities, particularly for brands that want to interact with their followers and customers.

 From targeting the right people to finding leads, from taking feedbacks and reviews to providing customer support, from media mentions to competitor analysis, endless marketing opportunities are available on Twitter.
-All of these can be carried out effectively and even automated with a social media scheduler.
+All of these can be carried out effectively and even automated with a social media scheduler that assists you to schedule tweets in advance.

 So, what is the catch over here?
 It is difficult to find those opportunities as there are 500 million tweets made each day.
 And, that is easy if you know how to make the most out of this advanced search feature on Twitter.